dribnet/purvs/README.md

 PS1 MDDN 342 2017

-The variation in face shape has made a big difference to the sketch, but they're all quite rendom and different.
-I really like the idea that we can control the randomness with the focusedRandom function, and had actually begun to try and do this to the eyebrows and eyelids through a primitive series of if statements.
-The focusedRandom solution is much more refined.
+Previously, the expressions on the faces were all random, but the faces themselves were all identical.
+I've now added a few randomized parameters to allow for some variation in face shape (particularly the curve of the cheeks and pointiness of the chin), as well as skin color.
+I've kept skin color completely random, as I didn't want to favour any one tone but rather have a range of different ones for the program to choose from.

-The focussing of the randomness has a particularly good effect when applied to the roundness of the cheeks: I've distributed it so that there are a lot less faces with rounded cheeks, which makes the outliers really stand out and give off the impression that they are smiling.
-Due to this alteration, I am beginning to think that I won't need to add in other facial features at all, as the faces are quite expressive without them.
+I still need to add variation to the eye color, but am now quite satisfied that the faces look like different people and not just variations on the same.